best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 How To Clean A Paddle?

-You can clean the rubber of the paddle with water or with a cleaning solution and sponge.
+You can clean the rubber surface of your table tennis racket using water or a specialized cleaning solution along with a sponge or cloth.

 What Is ITTF?

-International Table Tennis Federation is the supervising body for all the national table tennis associations.
+The ITTF stands for the International Table Tennis Federation, which is the governing body for international table tennis associations.

 Does ITFF Have Any Regulations For Paddles?